10 Things to consider when buying an engagement ring

 This option is the best choice if everything you’ve seen doesn't feel like the right match for you.
 Going bespoke doesn’t have to be the more expensive option either depending on your jeweller so don’t let that deter you from enquiring about the service.
 The second thing to consider at this stage is the technical security of your design.
 It’s important to follow your jeweller's advice about elements such as the thickness of your prongs or band to ensure that your ring is structurally secure as well as beautiful and will last for generations to come.

 The choice of metal colour is often a little easier than some parts of the design process as your partner may already be giving you a clue!
 Look at their existing jewellery collection to see if they already have a favourite metal colour.

 In terms of quality, we would always recommend 18k gold and platinum as these are sturdier than lower karat grades.
 The lower the karat grade the more prone to scratching and scuffing the metal, which isn’t ideal for something that you’d want to last a lifetime.

 7. To pave band or not pave band

 Once you’ve chosen the centre stone, design and metal you’re onto the home stretch!
 Sparkling pave bands have become increasingly popular in recent years and are undoubtedly beautiful.
 It’s important to be aware however that they are harder to resize and more delicate than their plain counterparts.
-All people change ring size throughout their lifetime so a plain band may be a more practical choice if you’re hesitating between the two.
+It is normal for people’s ring sizes to change throughout their lifetime, so a plain band may be a more practical choice if you’re hesitating between the two.